 Some of you may have to wait a while for these deals, but many hotels offer special “golden years” prices for over 55’s – ask when you call or email if there are any available.
 These rates are not always available in July or August, but are widely available and remarkable value at other times.

-Many 4 and 5 star hotels charge a premium because they have an excellent golf, a signature spa or other leisure facilities.
-Guests who are touring and staying only one night in a hotel very often have no interest in these extras, but they still pay the premium.
+Many of the better 4 star and all 5 star hotels charge a premium because they have an excellent golf, a signature spa or other leisure facilities.
+Guests who are touring and staying only one night in a hotel very often have no interest in these extras, but they still pay a premium for the fact that they exist.

-There are many excellent three and four star hotels which apart from the lack of extensive leisure facilities are indistinguishable from more expensive ones.
+There are many excellent three and four star hotels which apart from the lack of such additional facilities are indistinguishable from more expensive ones.
 If you will not be availing of leisure facilities, find accommodation that has none or few and you will save a pretty penny.